cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STIsEmpty (Geometry)

 `STIsEmpty()`returns 1 if a geometry instance is empty.
-Returns 0 if a geometry instance is not empty.
+Returns 0 if a geometry instance isn't empty.

 #### Syntax